houlstonlab/infer-cohort-ancestry/README.md

     - `modes`: one or more of `'clusters,noclusters,mds'`.
 The first two are the PCA analysis within or without clusters/populations.

+- Optional filters
+    - `common`: restrict to common variants.
+Default is true
+    - `fill`: fill in low confidence variants as reference.
+Default is false
+    - `prune`: prune study variants.
+Default is = true
+    - `fix`: match reference allele to reference genome.
+Default is true
+    - `remove`: remove ambigious calls.
+Default is true
+    - `update`: update variants IDs to dbsnp.
+Default is true

 ### Output

 - `cohorts/` : subsets of the VCF files